Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 ### **Scaling**

 A part of feature engineering.
-In order to get the most accurate results from any given model, it's best to scale all data used to equal levels in order to now skew output results in favor of larger input values.
+To get the most accurate results from any given model, it is best to scale all data used to equal levels to not skew output results in favor of larger input values.
 There are several equations to rescale data, below follows one specific example in code.

 ---